 Overconfidence is a delusion that’s fed by our fears and insecurities.
 It takes courage to face it with transparency.
 But if we don’t find that courage, we’ll soon find we’re the type of leader no one wants to follow.
 In other words, we aren’t leaders at all.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: CEO, fear, humility
+Sign up here.Tags: CEO, fear, feedback, humility